7Block Labs

 }

-Optimized by ordering fields to minimize slots.
+Optimized by arranging fields to cut down on slots.

 3.2.
 Mappings and Nested Mappings